timescale/docs/use-timescale/data-tiering/tour-data-tiering.md

 data.

 This function removes the background job that automates tiering.
-Any chunks that were already moved to object storage will remain there, however.
+Any chunks that were already moved to the low-cost bottomless storage tier will remain there, however.
 Any chunks that are scheduled for tiering will also not be affected by this command.

 ## List a set of tiered chunks

-You can review the set of chunks that are tiered into object storage via a standard informational view within the database:
+You can review the set of chunks that are tiered into the low-cost bottomless storage tier via a standard informational view within the database:

 ```